 Bhutto was quite ambitious for transforming Pakistan in accordance with his vision.
 No doubt, the country he inherited was different than that founded and envisioned by the founding father.
-In order to materialize his dream and fulfill the promises he made with the masses necessitated introduction of wide ranging reforms in all areas.
-Therefore, following his party manifesto soon after becoming president, process of reforms was initiated with vigor and rigor.
-He started with consolidation of his position in relation to military in order to reassert civilian supremacy over the armed forces.
+To materialize his dream and fulfill the promises he made with the masses necessitated the introduction of wide-ranging reforms in all areas.
+Therefore, following his party manifesto soon after becoming president, the process of reforms was initiated with vigor and rigor.
+He started with consolidation of his position in relation to the military to reassert civilian supremacy over the armed forces.
 Almost 43 senior officers were retired within four months of his coming to power including Lt.
 General Gul Hassan and Air Marshal Rahim Khan.

 He also introduced multifaceted administrative reforms starting with the purging of the civil services from corrupt officials.
-Unified pay scale for all services was his innovation along with formation of service groups with combined training for all the groups.
-Moreover, through Lateral Entry Scheme more than 5000 officers were recruited and Federal Security Force was created in 1973 to assist civil administration for maintaining law and order.
+Unified pay scale for all services was his innovation along with the formation of service groups with combined training for all the groups.
+Moreover, through the Lateral Entry Scheme, more than 5000 officers were recruited and Federal Security Force was created in 1973 to assist the civil administration in maintaining law and order.

-On foreign front, Bhutto made some bold decision like unilateral withdrawal of Pakistan from the Commonwealth in Feb 1972 and also from SEATO in the same year.
-An agreement was reached with India in July 1972 for making possible the return of 90,000 soldiers, popularly known as Simla Accord.
+On the foreign front, Bhutto made some bold decisions like unilateral withdrawal of Pakistan from the Commonwealth in Feb 1972 and also from SEATO in the same year.
+An agreement was reached with India in July 1972 for making possible the return of 90,000 soldiers, popularly known as the Simla Accord.

 However, the center-province relations presented an uneasy situation.
-NAP-JUI coalition government in Baluchistan was dismissed in Feb 1973 fallowed by the resignation the same coalition in NWFP.
+NAP-JUI coalition government in Baluchistan was dismissed in Feb 1973 followed by the resignation of the same coalition in NWFP.
 He also resorted to stern action against his political opponents and critics.
-Numerous opposition leaders, journalist, labor leader and student leaders were arrested and detained.
-This demonstrated lack of respect for democratic values and credentials with manifest tendency for establishing autocratic regime.
+Numerous opposition leaders, journalists, labor leaders, and student leaders were arrested and detained.
+This demonstrated a lack of respect for democratic values and credentials with a manifest tendency for establishing an autocratic regime.
 However, the mass popular support and charisma of his personality enabled him to carry on with all these deeds and actions.